rcoproc/go-movies-crud/README.md

 # go-movies-crud

-This is a simple rest http server with movies and authors.
+This is a simple rest http server with movies and directors.

 Make with MUX library and GOLANG.